ABOUT NDIAWith Digital Equity, We All Win

-NDIA occupies a unique role among organizations engaged with technology and broadband development issues.
-NDIA is committed to faithfully reflect the perspectives and interests of local digital inclusion practitioners and advocates, while operating with a professional understanding of:
+NDIA occupies a unique role connecting organizations from across the country engaged with technology and broadband development issues.
+NDIA is committed to faithfully reflect the perspectives and interests of local digital inclusion practitioners and advocates while operating with a professional understanding of:

 - the historical and political landscapes in which our affiliates operate